 Phenol sulphonic acid is largely used in acid tin plating to control the atmospheric oxidation of stannous ions present in the manufacture of electrolytic tinplate and cold reduced black plate.
 It is also used in acid Copper plating for increasing hardness in the copper deposit.
 Phenol sulphonic acid is normally manufactured by reaction of concentrated sulphuric acid on phenol.
 This acid is also known as sulphocarbolic acid.

-This standard was originally published in 1985.
+This standard was first published in 1985.
 In this revision, alternative instrumental test methods AAS, ICP-MS and ICP-OES have been incorporated for the determination of iron and the standard has been updated based on the experience of last four decades and on the currently available data.

 The composition of the Committee responsible for formulation of this standard is given in Annex C.